nemethf/eglot-x/README.md

   (The ansi-color.el of Emacs 27 is too old for this feature, Emacs 29 is OK.)

-- [Inlay Hints]: for an initial, basic support see defun `eglot-x-insert-inlay-hint-at-point`.

 ### rust-analyzer specific extensions
 - [Expand Macro]: see defun `eglot-x-expand-macro`.
 - [Related Tests]: see defun `eglot-x-ask-related-tests`.